japost1985/ToTheMaxShorts/README.md

 - **"ffmpeg not found"** — install ffmpeg and ensure it's on PATH.
 - **Pillow not installed** — `pip install Pillow`
 - **pyttsx3 voice install (Linux):** `sudo apt install espeak`
-- **400 error from OpenRouter** — verify the model slug is in https://openrouter.ai/models and your key is valid.
+- **400 / 404 error from OpenRouter** — verify the model slug exists
-- **DALL-E blocked** — some OpenAI accounts need extra verification to use image generation.
+  in https://openrouter.ai/models and your key is valid.
+Some older slugs (`claude-3-haiku`, `gemini-2.0-flash-exp`) have been retired.
+- **ffmpeg build dump / "able-libvpx"** — this usually means the real error is earlier in stderr.
+The app now auto-detects a system font for subtitles and reports the actual error line.
+If you still see a dump, try **disabling subtitles** (uncheck "Add burned-in subtitles") to isolate whether drawtext is the cause.
+- **Linux subtitle font missing** — `sudo apt install fonts-dejavu`